WATER SYSTEM UPDATES

 - fire hydrants

 In fact, every year, New York American Water spends millions on water system improvements at its treatment facilities and in its distribution systems.
 These projects help to improve water quality, service reliability and fire protection for the communities we serve.
 And, they create jobs.
 For every $1 million invested in water infrastructure, it is estimated that 16 jobs are created.

 Your Water Bill at Work

-New York American Water invests more than $40 million annually — nearly $800,000 a week — in its treatment and distribution facilities.
+New York American Water invested $54 million in 2019 in its treatment and distribution facilities.
 Large investments, such as water plants and tanks, have high visibility; however, a significant portion of our investment also goes toward upgrading underground water mains.
 These projects help to improve water quality, service reliability and fire protection for the communities we serve.
-At the same time, the cost of water service remains less than a penny a gallon - an exceptional value.
+At the same time, the cost of water service remains less than a penny a gallon.

 New York residents, in nearly 50 communities, count on us to keep their water safe, clean and reliable.
 By constantly upgrading our infrastructure, we aim to keep it that way.
 Think of it as your water bill at work – right in your own neighborhood.

 According to the 2017 Report Card by the American Society of Civil Engineers, New York has $38.7 billion in drinking water infrastructure needs over the next 20 years.
 We are jeopardizing our quality of life today and for future generations if we fail to properly maintain this vital infrastructure.
 That’s why New York American Water, proactively replaces aging pipe and upgrades our facilities to continue to deliver reliable service, high-quality water and fire protection.